ianjuly4/ianjuly4/README.md

 Pokémon Trainer: A Python command-line app to manage Pokémon data using object-oriented principles.

 💬 Feel free to reach out to me if:
-You're looking fill a postion.

 You’re looking for a collaborator on a project.

-You have mentorship opportunities for someone starting their career in software engineering.
+You’re open to providing mentorship for someone new to software development.

-You want to talk about technology, coding, or software development in general!
+You want to chat about coding, web development, or tech in general!

 👉 Pronouns: He/Him/His